19th European Society for Biomedical Research on Alcoholism Conference

 Novel translational aspects of hepatic iron accumulation in heavy drinkers

-S. Müller, Heidelberg, Germany
+S. Müller, Heidelberg, GER

 16:10-16:30